jhessicafaus/workaround-salary-trends/README.md

 # WorKAround Salary Trends

-For this Codecademy practice, the task was assisting WorkAround, a fictitious company that provides data on salary trends in the tech industry, to create a new application to make their data viewable.
+The task was assisting WorkAround, a fictitious company that provides data on salary trends in the tech industry, to create a new application to make their data viewable.
 Importing / exporting JavaScript ES modules are used to accomplish this.

 ## Objective